BE PART OF THE STORY: THE NEXT CHAPTER

 Original structure in East Capitol Dr.

-For more than 65 years, Lake Country Playhouse & Academy has been a place where stories come to life, artists and audiences connect, and arts education thrives.
+For more than 65 years, LCP has been a place where stories come to life, artists and audiences connect, and arts education thrives.

-And now, once again, we are growing!
+And now, once again, we are growing.

 Accessibility for patrons, performers, and volunteers